Auto-encoder model for faster generation of effective one-body gravitational waveform approximations: Results and Discussion

 where $\langle a | b \rangle = \sum_i a_i b_i $, is the inner product of the vectors and the quantity been subtracted on the right-hand side is the cosine similarity.

 For the case of the polarization time series, we calculate the overlap between the original and reconstructed waveform by taking a noise-weighted inner product.
+Our reconstructed polarization time series, $h_{+}(t)$ and $h_{\times}(t)$, are real-valued functions of time.
+We do not combine these two components into a single complex-valued gravitational wave strain, and instead calculate the mismatch for each component separately.
 For any two waveform $h_1(t)$ and $h_2(t)$, the noise-weighted inner product is given by,

 where $\tilde{h}_1(f)$ denotes the Fourier transform of $h(t)$ and $\tilde{h}_2^{*}(f)$ the complex conjugate of $\tilde{h}_2(f)$. $S_n(f)$ is the detector noise, which we take to be given by the \texttt{aLIGOZeroDetHighPower} function from \texttt{lalsimulation} \cite{ligoscientificcollaboration2018}.
 The optimal overlap (faithfulness) and the corresponding polarization mismatch of a reconstructed waveform $\hat{h}(t)$ with the original waveform $h(t)$ can then be calculated as,